will8211/unimatrix/README.md

   S   All common keyboard symbols ( `-=~!z#$%^&*()_+[]{}|\;':",./<>?" )
   u   Custom characters selected using -u switch

-  For exmaple: '-l naAS' or '--character_list=naAS' will give something similar to the output of the original cmatrix program in its default mode.
+  For example: '-l naAS' or '--character-list=naAS' will give something similar to the output of the original cmatrix program in its default mode.
   '-l ACG' will use all the upper-case character sets.
 Use the same letter multiple times to increase the frequency of the character set.
 For